geekhybrid/fluent-vuelidate/README.md

 # Introduction

 Vuelidate is a great library!
-Not BUTS.
+No BUTS.

 `Fluent-vuelidate` serves the same purpose by closely knitting a fluent, typescripted API around your validation flows.